Melanie Kushnir Access to Justice Fellowship

 o Economic security (predatory lending, consumer protection, and managing debt).

 o On any given day, Legal Aid Center of Southern Nevada staff have a stack of new cases on their desks and a lobby full of urgent needs.
-In Clark County, Nevada, alone, there are 702,427 individuals or 36% of the population living at or below 200% of poverty level, who would qualify for our services.
+In Clark County, Nevada, alone, 36% of the population live at or below 200% of the poverty level, meaning they would qualify for our services.

 o The number of children living in poverty in Nevada is at 22%, up from 15% in 2008.